-Unlike its neighbors, Jordan does not have many natural resources, although potash and phosphate mining are among the country’s core industrial sectors, in addition to the manufacture of garments/apparel, chemicals and pharmaceuticals.
-Jordan is largely reliant on imports across a range of industry sectors, creating opportunities for U.S. exporters.
-In 2022, Jordan imported $27.3 billion in goods and services, compared to exports valued at $12.4 billion.
-Jordan’s leading import categories include mineral fuels and crude oil, industrial machinery, transportation equipment including automobiles, electrical and electronic equipment, food and agricultural products, textiles, manufactured goods such as rubber products, paper and cardboard, yarns, chemicals, clothing, and footwear.
-In 2022, Jordan’s leading sources of imports included: China (15.2 percent), Saudi Arabia (14.9 percent), United Arab Emirates (7.7 percent), United States (5.5 percent), India (5 percent), Switzerland (3.8 percent), and Turkey (3.3 percent).
-The country’s top export categories include chemicals (fertilizers, pharmaceuticals), garments, mineral products (including potash and phosphates), and vegetable products.
+In 2024, Jordan imported $26.9 billion in goods and services, compared to exports valued at $13.2 billion.
+Jordan’s leading import categories include mineral fuels and crude oil, precious stones and metals, industrial machinery, transportation equipment including automobiles, electrical and electronic equipment, food and agricultural products, textiles, manufactured goods such as rubber products, paper and cardboard, yarns, chemicals, clothing, and footwear.
+Jordan’s leading sources of imports include China (19 percent), Saudi Arabia (15.2 percent), United States (7 percent), United Arab Emirates (4.7 percent), Germany (3.5 percent), and India (3.4 percent).
+The country’s top export categories include chemicals (fertilizers, pharmaceuticals), garments, mineral products (including potash and phosphates), precious stones, and vegetable products.

-Summary of the top reasons to do business in Jordan:
+Summary of the Top Reasons to do Business in Jordan

-The bilateral relationship between the United States and Jordan spans almost 75 years.
+Bilateral Relationship Favorable for U.S. Business Development The bilateral relationship between the United States and Jordan spans more than 75 years.
 The U.S.-Jordan FTA enables nearly all U.S. exports to enter Jordan duty-free.

 Reliance on Imports

-Jordan is highly reliant on imports, creating opportunities for U.S. exporters across a range of industry sectors that are prepared for global competition.
+Jordan’s high imports create opportunities for U.S. exporters across a range of industry sectors that are prepared for global competition.

 High Regard for U.S. Products

 The public regards U.S. goods, services, and technologies to be of superior quality and performance.
+Jordan recently announced that starting November 1, it restricted the import of Chinese spec-autos, which should make U.S. autos more competitive.

 Infrastructure Projects and Government Procurement

-There are emerging opportunities to engage in major infrastructure projects or pursue government tenders across a range of sectors, many of which are financed by donor countries including the United States or International Finance Institutions (IFIs).
+There are emerging opportunities to engage in major infrastructure projects or pursue government tenders across a range of sectors, many of which are financed by donor countries, including the United States or International Finance Institutions (IFIs).
 Some projects are coordinated through the Ministry of Investment’s Public Private Partnership (PPP) Unit.

 Political Stability & Strategic Regional Platform